 The facade is rather high and slender, divided into two orders by a thick trabeation.
 The lower order, in Corinthian style, is made up of protruding half-columns and pilasters.

-The second order is very simple, without capitals, surmounted by the crowning triangular tympanum, decorated in the center by a coat of arms.
+The second order is very simple, without capitals, surmounted by a triangular tympanum, decorated in the center by a coat of arms.
 On the second order, there is a circular window that illuminates the interior, probably a remnant of the ancient rose window of the medieval facade.

 The facade also has two minor lateral wings, delimited by flat pilasters in Ionic style, which house the side entrances.
 The two portals are surmounted by a tympanum and the crowning of the two wings is a false balustrade, decorated with marble flower vases and an angel in the center.